 New Mexico 18 Wheeler Wreck Caused by Big Rig Cargo Falling off Truck

 Every day, large commercial trucks like big rigs, semi tractor trailers, double trailers, and other 18 wheelers haul cargo across the United States.
 In New Mexico, the interstates I-40, I-25, and I-10 make excellent interstate hubs where trucks doing east and west can change direction to north and south, or vice versa.
 These hubs funnel many large box truck carrying heavy and large cargo onto our roads which makes it more dangerous for others using these roads for everyday travel.
 This is particularly true in Albuquerque, where the interstate hub is surrounded by New Mexico’s largest city with many passenger vehicles on the roadways.
 Thus, when a big rig has cargo fall off the truck and onto the roadway, it could cause a very serious and deadly New Mexico 18 wheeler wreck.

-Here at the Caruso Law Offices, P.C., our experienced Albuquerque trucking accident lawyer knows that unsecured, improperly secured, or otherwise fallen cargo which causes a New Mexico 18 wheeler wreck could result in catastrophic or fatal injuries.
+Here at the NM Truck Accident Attorneys, our experienced Albuquerque trucking accident lawyer knows that unsecured, improperly secured, or otherwise fallen cargo which causes a New Mexico 18 wheeler wreck could result in catastrophic or fatal injuries.
 Both New Mexico law and federal regulations under the FMCSA place certain burdens on truck drivers and trucking companies to ensure cargo does not fall off and cause serious motor vehicle accidents.
 When truck drivers and trucking companies fail to follow these laws and regulations, individuals who are injured from fallen cargo or unsecured loads could be entitled to compensation for their injuries.
 To learn more about your specific case, all (505) 833-5000 for a FREE consultation.